honzikec/turtlepen/README.md

 To be honest, the visualisation has been inspired as well... :) This time by [this implementation](https://github.com/Rathachai/d3rdf/blob/master/index.html) by [Rathachai CHAWUTHAI](https://github.com/Rathachai).
 Thanks!

 The application is completely Open Source and you are free to use and modify it in whichever way you please.
 PRs and issues are welcome.

+P.S.
+Yes - the name and look was pretty much inspired by CodePen :)